Zachary-P-Newby/TypeScript-CSE-310-Project/README.md

 # Overview

 To expand my knowledge and capabilities in JavaScript, I learned how to program in TypeScript, - its superset - using this youtube [TypeScript Tutorial Series](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI) by **Net Ninja**.
-The lesson folders refer to the lessons and associated files I completed as part of that tutorial series. **They are not the demonstration files, and should not be considered my work.
-They are only here for easy access.**

-{Provide a description of the software that you wrote to demonstrate the TypeScript language.}
+I have created a simple webpage that allows the user to create notes, display them on screen, and store them in local memory.
+When the person loads the page, any exsisting notes will be loaded from localStorage and displayed on the page.

-{Describe your purpose for writing this software.}
+My purpose in creating this website was to apply my typescript knowledge and make a simple note taking app.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}